Lissy93/dashy/docs/development-guides.md

 All widgets extend from the [Widget](https://github.com/Lissy93/dashy/blob/master/src/mixins/WidgetMixin.js) mixin.
 This provides some basic functionality that is shared by all widgets.
 The mixin includes the following `options`, `startLoading()`, `finishLoading()`, `error()` and `update()`.

 - **Getting user options: `options`**
-  - Any user-specific config can be accessed with `this.options.something` (where something is the data key your accessing)
+  - Any user-specific config can be accessed with `this.options.something` (where something is the data key you're accessing)
 - **Loading state: `startLoading()` and `finishLoading()`**
   - You can show the loader with `this.startLoading()`, then when your data request completes, hide it again with `this.finishLoading()`
 - **Error handling: `error()`**